Gail A. Bishop: Research and career

 In 1989 Bishop was appointed as an assistant professor at the University of Iowa.
 She was promoted to professor in 1998, and in 2001 became the Distinguished Professor of Microbiology.

 Bishop studies the molecular mechanisms that underlie lymphocyte regulation and activation by members of the TNF receptor superfamily.
 She studies lymphocyte signalling and the interaction between immune receptors.
 Her work involves studying the mechanisms by which the protein-coding gene TRAF3 deficiency regulates survival in B lymphocytes.
 She has shown that TRAF3 is a regulator of critical negative regulator of homeostatic survival in B lymphocytes.
 Through this research Bishop hopes to design new treatments for B lymphocyte malignancies.

 She has also investigated the role of TRAF3 in T cell signalling and function, as well as trying to establish the nuclear roles of TRAF3.
 T cells that are deficient in TRAF3 have no clear differences in survival, but do have decreases in CD4+ and CD8+ responses to infection or immunisation.
 Bishop showed that in T cells TRAF3 associates with the T-cell receptor (TCR) complex, which governs TCR-mediated activation.

 Bishop believes that B lymphocytes could be used for immunotherapeutic cancer treatment, whereby B-cells can injected, become activated in vitro and serve as antigen-presenting cells.
 B cell immunotherapy presents a promising alternative to using dendritic cells.

 Alongside her scientific research, Bishop has spoken about the environment for women and other minoritized groups within academic science.

+On January 1, 2024, she became the Editor-in-Chief of The Journal of Immunology.